Sandhya-devops-practice/devops-capstone-project/README.md

 - Jenkins build failure
   → I faced almost 6 to 7 build failures, and 8 th build was successfull

+- Pipeline script and DocKerfile
+  → Initially I worked on script and also alternatively to learn concepts i worked on building using Dockerfile also.

 ## 📊 DevOps Lifecycle Diagram